destel/rill/README.md

 ## Multi-Stage Pipelines
-While a similar result as in the previous example can be achieved with WaitGroup or ErrGroup, Rill shines when building complex concurrent pipelines.
+The result as above can also be achieved with WaitGroup or ErrGroup, but Rill shines when building complex multi-stage concurrent pipelines.

 The next example demonstrates a multi-stage pipeline that fetches users from an external API in batches, updates their status to active, and saves them back, while controlling the level of concurrency at each step.